Mqxsyy/LuminaDocs/docs/nodes/initialize/setSize.md

 ---

 How big the particle should be.
+All axes are equal.

 ## Fields